FREQUENTLY ASKED QUESTIONS: AED'S

 Sudden Cardiac Arrest (SCA) occurs when the heart stops beating. - This constitutes clinical death and CAN be reversed.

-According to the Heart and Stroke Foundation of Canada, as many as 45,000 Canadians experience a sudden cardiac arrest each year.
+According to the Heart and Stroke Foundation, as many as 45,000 Canadians experience a sudden cardiac arrest each year.

 This equates to one clinical death every 12 minutes in Canada, the majority of which occur outside of hospital.